PhilT/fsharp-reference/README.md

 ### `./build`

-Converts FSX files to HTML and places them into `output/`
+Converts FSX files to HTML and places them in `output/`

 ### `./start <website>`